lodosgroup/lpm.lodosgroup.org/content/docs/commands/module.md

 sort_by = "weight"
 template = "docs/page.html"
 +++

+The module feature of LPM enables you to use advanced features implemented in other languages for the LPM environment.
+This empowers you to seamlessly integrate and utilize capabilities from various languages within the LPM ecosystem.

 - **Add dynamic module**:
     You can easily add a dynamic module using the following command: